Skip to content

 } else {

-console.error(`Error ${response.status}: ${response.error}`);
+console.error(`Error ${response.http_code}: ${response.error}`);

 }

-Pass query parameters as the second argument:
+Pass query parameters as a flat object in the second argument:

 typescript